 Cobb County Animal Services was established in 1971.
 As part of Cobb's Department of Public Safety, we serve the entire county, protecting the residents and animals of Cobb.

 The mission of the Cobb County Animal Services Unit is to enforce state laws and county ordinances pertaining to animal control and management; educate the community on responsible pet ownership and wildlife care and provide housing and care for homeless animals, while coordinating their adoptions when possible and humane euthanization when adoptions are not possible.

 Animal Services operates under the Department of Public Safety.
-The department is under the direction of a Captain from the Police Department.
+The department is under the direction of the Division Director.
 There is also one Animal Cruelty Investigator.
 These are the only two sworn officers in the department.

 The field operation is lead by an Operations Manager and has two crews.
 Each crew has a supervisor and officers.
 One officer is assigned to morning watch.
 One officer is assigned to the evening shift to help with the overlap at shift change.
 The other officers are assigned to day shift.
 There is one full time dispatcher.